derekpcollins/stuff-and-things/README.md

-# stuff-and-things
+# Stuff &amp; Things

-Stuff &amp; Things
+A collection of stuff and things that I like/want/etc.